supercollider/rfcs/rfcs/0001-binary-quark.md

 # Summary

-Quarks currently do not support C++ components (or other compiled languages), such as UGens, buffer fills, or server side commands.
-This RFC proposes a means to support these.
+Quarks currently do not support UGens, buffer fills, server side commands, which requires binary artifacts to be loaded by the scsynth or supernova servers.
+This RFC proposes to permit.

 # Motivation